 My dad made his homemade "potato pack."

-Of course, there were plenty of cheese curds and summer sausage.
+Of course, there was plenty of cheese curds and summer sausage.

 As you can imagine, I loaded up my plate with all the goodness of Wisconsin.